9 FAM 305.4

 9 FAM 305.4-3 (U) Processing INA 212(d)(3)(A) Waivers

-9 FAM 305.4-3(A) (U) Department's INA 212(d)(3)(A) Waiver Authority
+9 FAM 305.4-3(A) (U) Department of State's INA 212(d)(3)(A) Waiver Authority

-(U) The Congress, in enacting INA 212(d)(3)(A), conferred upon the Secretary of State and consular officers the important discretionary function of recommending waivers for nonimmigrant visa (NIV) ineligibilities to the Department of Homeland Security (DHS) for approval.
-You should not hesitate to exercise this authority when the alien is entitled to seek waiver relief and is otherwise qualified for a visa, and when the granting of a waiver is not contrary to U.S. interests.
+(U) The Congress, in enacting INA 212(d)(3)(A), conferred upon the Secretary of State and consular officers the important discretionary function of recommending waivers for NIV ineligibilities to the Department of Homeland Security (DHS) for approval.
+You should not hesitate to exercise this authority when the applicant is entitled to seek waiver relief and is otherwise qualified for a visa, and when the granting of a waiver is not contrary to U.S. interests.
 The proper use of this authority should serve to further our immigration policy supporting freedom of travel, exchange of ideas, and humanitarian considerations, while at the same time ensuring, through appropriate screening, that our national welfare and security are being safeguarded.

 9 FAM 305.4-3(B) (U) Criteria for Waiver Recommendation